Background and aims

 Both of them have advantages and disadvantages which are summarised in next table:

-Less optimal for light elements.
-Good for heavy elements
+Detection limit | Less optimal for light elements.
+Good for heavy elements | Good for beryllium and all heavier elements |

-Less optimal for light elements.
-Good for heavy elements
+Sensitivity | Less optimal for light elements.
+Good for heavy elements | Reasonable for light elements.
+Good for heavy elements |

-Good for light elements.
-Less optimal for heavy elements
+Resolution | Less optimal for light elements.
+Good for heavy elements | Good for light elements.
+Less optimal for heavy elements |

-Sequential / Simultaneous
+Measurement | Simultaneous | Sequential / Simultaneous |

-Ceramic matrix effect in the analysis of decoration
+Interferences | Ceramic matrix effect in the analysis of decoration |

 Table 1.
 Advantages and Disadvantages of EDXRF and WDXRF